nteract/semiotic/public/assets/markdown/xyframe.md

 ### customLineMark: { _function_ }

-Is _customLineMark_ is specified, renders a custom _JSX_ element for each line.
+If _customLineMark_ is specified, renders a custom _JSX_ element for each line.
 For example, `<DividedLine>` can be used in place of normal lines or other line generators taking advantage of the `<Frame>`'s settings.
 The _customLineMark_ attribute accepts a function that returns a _JSX_ object

 ```jsx
 <XYFrame customLineMark={ d => (<DividedLines ... />) } ... />